snail-language/snail-language.github.io/_docs/02-basics.md

 ### Loops
 Snail supports `while`-style loops.
 The loop guard (predicate) is evaluated before each iteration of the loop.
-If the predicate is ever `false`, the loop terminates and a `Void` value is produced.
+If the predicate is ever `false`, the loop terminates and a `void` value is produced.
 If the predicate is `true`, the body of the loop is evaluated and the process repeats.
 The body of the `while` expression is treated as a block of code (and thus each expression needs to be terminated with a semicolon).